joshuacurtiss/khplaylist/README.md

 The application runs on [Node.js](https://nodejs.org) and [Electron](https://electronjs.org), and is compatible with Mac and Windows.
 To compile it, you will need Node.js installed.

-After you download or clone the source, install all dependencies and run the build script:
+After you download or clone the source, install all dependencies and run the package script.
+It is named `package-win` for Windows and `package-mac` for Mac.
+For instance, to build for Windows:

 ```
 npm install
-npm run build
+npm run package-win
 ```

 It will place a compiled executable for your system architecture into a `builds` directory.